 WooCommerce is the eCommerce platform built to work seamlessly with WordPress.
 It’s a powerful platform with many options and features and even further add-on capabilities.

 WooCommerce is a plugin that you install on your self-hosted WordPress site.
-It’s as simple as installing and then activating any other WordPress plugin, however, you do have to do some “extra work” to set up a system where you can collect payments and such.
+It’s as simple as installing and then activating any other WordPress plugin, however, you do have to do some “extra work” to set up a system where you can collect buyer information and process payments.

 For more on WooCommerce setup specifically for selling digital, downloadable products such as Canva templates, please refer to the following blog post: How to Set Up WooCommerce to Sell Digital, Downloadable Products